-Ripple, the creators of a blockchain technology services that processes multi-currency, cross-border payments and money transfers, is having a banner year.
+Ripple, the creators of a blockchain technology service that processes multi-currency, cross-border payments and money transfers, is having a banner year.
 And the company just launched a commercial version of its payment platform called xRapid.

 xRapid, which uses the cryptocurrency XRP, is already being used by payment providers Mercury FX and Cuallix.
 It will also be used by the cooperative financial firm Catalyst Corporate Federal Credit Union.